 One thing to note about Simple Salon's Deposits system is that Deposits are assigned to the client and not just to one specific booking.
 Once a Deposit has been collected (i.e when an Online Booking is accepted), it can be used in POS to pay for other services/products if needed (but we'll show you more on this later in the article).

-If you don't already have a Stripe account setup, please go to the following article to learn how you can setup an account and link it to your Simple Salon account: Connecting Stripe to Online Bookings
+If you don't already have a Stripe account linked to Simple Salon, please go to the following article to learn how:

 - Making an Online Booking with Deposits